The Holistic Herbalism Podcast

 #264

 We’ve been running a clinical herbalism mentorship program of one kind or another for more than fifteen years.
 We have some thoughts!
-Today’s episode is all about our model for an herbal mentorship, what we think it needs to include, and how it’s structured to benefit our students and clients most fully.
+Today’s episode is all about our model for a clinical herbalist mentorship, what we think it needs to include, and how it’s structured to benefit our students and clients most fully.

 Herbal Care Kits for Fall, for All!